Dysphagia Evaluation: Ask Many Questions!

 Enter the promo code: SWALLOWstudy at checkout.

 An 85-year-old woman walks into a bar, and…

 No, wait, wrong blog…

-An 85-year-old woman walks into an outpatient swallowing clinic to get help for her difficulty swallowing.
+An 85-year-old woman walks into an outpatient swallowing clinic for dysphagia treatment (to get help for her difficulty swallowing).
 After her clinical dysphagia evaluation, she comes out with a folder full of dietary suggestions, swallow strategies, tongue exercises, and swallowing exercises.
 She faithfully performs her exercise drill every morning and evening, laughing at herself making faces in the mirror.
 She tries to hold her tongue out while she is effortfully swallowing saliva (i.e., Masako/Tongue-Hold, Fujiu, M., & Logemann, J. A., 1996).
 She can only do two repetitions as her mouth is so dry.

 She wonders how these are going to help her swallow better.
 During meals, she does as she was told, tucking her chin and effortfully swallowing two times after every bite of food.
 However, she still is bothered by that lump-in-the-throat sensation and the feeling of food stuck.
 Liquid comes back up on her when she tries to wash foods down.
 She can only eat a small amount before the food feels like it is coming back up into her throat.
 Most concerning to her, she is still losing weight.
 She wonders: “What am I doing wrong?”

 We need to ask: “What are WE doing wrong?”

 We need to “have the right pile of background information,” and “start with a good and accurate diagnosis,” per Dr James Coyle, PhD, CCC-SLP, BCS-S (Coyle, 2014, April).